Content from Why Python Packages?

 • What is build command and what does it do ?

-• How to create and upload the Python package ?
+• How can we create and upload a Python package?

-• How to test/ use the uploaded Python package?
+• How can we test and use the uploaded Python package?

 Objectives

-• How to upload the Python Package to repositories like TestPyPi
+• Understand how to upload a Python package to repositories such as TestPyPI.

 Introduction

-Once we have created our project, defined all the necessary metadata in the toml file, its time to publish our project.
-Let see the tools and steps we need to acheive this.
+Once a project has been created and all the necessary metadata has been defined in the TOML file, the next step is to publish it.
+This lesson introduces the tools and steps required to achieve this.

-build :A tool to read the pyproject.toml file and build the package files
+The build tool reads your pyproject.toml file and generates the package distribution files.

 BASH